Finding research studies near you and FAQs about participating in clinical trials

 Frequently asked questions about joining research studies

 Are there risks associated with participating?
-Clinical trials aim to evaluate whether a potential new treatment is safe and effective for a patient population.
-Because many research studies are evaluating medication, there is a risk that the drug will not work for you or may lead to side effects.
+Because clinical trials aim to evaluate whether a potential new treatment is safe and effective for a patient population, there is a risk that the drug may not work for everyone or may cause side effects.
+However, patients have the right to withdraw from a study at any time and for any reason throughout its duration.

-- Phase II: Approximately 70% of potential new treatments will advance to Phase 2, which is designed to measure both safety and efficacy.
+- Phase II: Approximately 70% of potential new treatments advance to Phase 2, which is designed to measure both safety and efficacy.
 Phase 2 trials typically recruit several hundred patients with the condition to participate, and it is a process that can last several months or several years.

 - Phase III: Just 33% of drugs graduate to Phase 3, which is the phase that requires the largest pool of participants to measure a potential treatment’s safety and efficacy.
 Phase 3 trials can require volunteers in the thousands and last from one to four years.

 - FDA approval: Once Phase 3 is completed, the manufacturer may submit a New Drug Application (NDA) or a biologics license application (BLA) for the treatment to the FDA.
 The FDA will review the information gained at each stage of the trial to determine if the pharmaceutical company can release the treatment to the public.